JDRaftKeeper/RaftKeeper/README.md

 RaftKeeper is a high-performance distributed consensus service.
 It is fully compatible with Zookeeper and can be accessed through the Zookeeper client.
-It implements most of the functions of Zookeeper (except: Container node, TTL node, quota, reconfig) and provides some additional functions, such as more monitoring indicators, manual Leader switching and so on.
+It implements most of the functions of Zookeeper (except: Container node, TTL node, quota etc.) and provides some additional functions, such as more monitoring indicators, manual Leader switching and so on.

 RaftKeeper provides a multi-thread processor for performance consideration.